 Scholarship Winners from Previous Years

 We are also looking for mentors for our scholarship winners.
-This is a commitment to call a winner several times throughout the school year to see how they are doing and offering any guidance or advice that may be warranted.
+This is a commitment to call a winner several times throughout the school year to see how they are doing and offer any guidance or advice that may be warranted.